DCS Mission Editor – Basics

 Brendon McAliece is a multi lingual-expat who brings over three decades of flight simulator/PC building experience as well as over two decades of real world jet fighter experience as a weapons/egress technician.
 He holds a sport pilot certificate giving him real world flying experience.
 Hi travels have taken him from Europe to the Middle East, Asia and his home of Australia.
 He has a passion for travel, languages, flight simulation as well as guitaring and coffee.
 You can read more in his blogs below.

-As an Amazon affiliate I may earn on qualifying sales.
+As an Amazon affiliate I may benefit from qualifying sales.